scinfu/SwiftSoup/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftSoup.svg?style=flat)](http://cocoapods.org/pods/SwiftSoup)
 [![Twitter](https://img.shields.io/badge/twitter-@scinfu-blue.svg?style=flat)](http://twitter.com/scinfu)

-`SwiftSoup` is a pure Swift library, cross-platform(macOS, iOS, tvOS, watchOS and Linux!), for working with real-world HTML.
-It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.
+`SwiftSoup` is a pure Swift library, cross-platform (macOS, iOS, tvOS, watchOS and Linux!), for working with real-world HTML.
+It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jQuery-like methods.
 `SwiftSoup` implements the WHATWG HTML5 specification, and parses HTML to the same DOM as modern browsers do.
 * Scrape and parse HTML from a URL, file, or string
 * Find and extract data, using DOM traversal or CSS selectors